FrogNewt/GnGG_setup/README.md

 ## Purpose: To download and configure `GrabNGoGenomes`

 ### _Introduction_
-_Grab-N-Go Genomes: Automating Sequence Data Retrieval_
-`GrabNGoGenomes` was created with the "intro to bicomputing" student in mind.
+_Grab-N-Go Genomes: Automating Sequence Data Retrieval_ \n `GrabNGoGenomes` was created with the "intro to bicomputing" student in mind.
 Often times, graduate students are new to bioinformatic skillsets and programs needed to perform their research. `GrabNGoGenomes` can help students get started by disentangling the sequence search and download process into a more streamlined process.

 Words on program in general...